solyoma/FalconBoard/README.md

    -  Mark a rectangular area with the right button on mouse or tablet.
         If the Shift key is kept down during selection the selection will be a square.
-        If the area contained any complete drawings or screenshots then the selection will constrict around those.
+        If the area contains any complete drawings or screenshots then the selection will constrict around those.
-	 -  Press the Alt key before letting the mouse button up makes the selection not constrict to any elements inside it.
+	 -  Press the Alt key before letting the mouse button up to make the selection not to constrict to any elements inside it.
-	 - If The Alt key is kept pressed during selection the selection will expand from the original start position and will not constrict when the button is released.
+	 - If The Alt key is kept down during selection the selection will expand from the original start position and will not constrict when the button is released.
 This way you can draw concentric circles or rectangles.